Sunil Bal

 Sunil Bal (सुनिल बलl; born 1 January 1998) is a Nepalese footballer who plays as a midfielder for Martyr's Memorial A-Division League club Machhindra F.C. and the Nepal national team.

 International career

-Sunil played his first international match against Pakistan as a substitute in 2018 at Bangabandhu National Stadium, Dhaka.
+Sunil's first international match was against Pakistan, as a substitute in 2018 at Bangabandhu National Stadium, Dhaka.
 His first match as a starter was against Bhutan the same year where he scored his first international goal while also assisting in two others in Nepal's 4-0 win.